davidlizhonghuang/Cors-in-MVC6-and-Angularjs-/README.md

-when we do http.post call, server side will do the preflight check, we can reset headers to ignore this check and then give the correct content type to header, post normally means we need to submit the data in html form to server, the content typevshould be the 'application/x-www-form-urlencoded', it can not be the 'applcaiton/json' or it will be fail to do cross domain call.
+when we do http.post call, server side will do the preflight check, we can reset headers to ignore this check and then give the correct content type to header, post normally means we need to submit the data in html form to server, the content type should be the 'application/x-www-form-urlencoded', it can not be the 'applcaiton/json' or it will be fail to do cross domain call.

 After we get the correct content type for header,  we use example method below in angular js to call this resource